cunnie/writings/i_am_become_forever.md

 Hunter didn't seem to need much sleep, but Max did.
 He drifted off to sleep.
 He awoke to find the truck bouncing up and down.

-"I'm taking side roads to avoid the boarder crossings," he said.
+"I'm taking side roads to avoid the border crossings," he said.
 "I don't got a passport, and you probably don't want to show 'em yours."

 "Is that illegal?"